-- The Wireless Router is properly installed, LAN connection is DK, and it is powered ON.
-You can test the connection by using the "Ping" command: - Open the MS-DOS window or command prompt window - Enter the command:

-'''

-ping 192.168.1.254

-'''

-If no response is received, either the connection is not we king, or your PC's IP address is not compatible with the Wireless Route 's IP Address.
-(See next item.)

-- If your PC is using a fixed IP Address, its IP Address must be within the range 192.168.1.1 to 192.168.0.253 to be compatible with the Wirel ss Router's default IP Address of 192.168.1.254.
-Also, the Network Mask m st be set to 255.255.255.0.
-See Chapter 4 PC Configuration for details a checking your PC's TCP/IP settings. - Ensure that your PC and the Wireless Router are on the same etwork segment.
+- The Wireless Router is properly installed, LAN connection is OK, and it is powered ON.
+You can test the connection by using the "Ping" command: - Open the MS-DOS window or command prompt window. - Enter the command: ping 192.168.1.254 If no response is received, either the connection is not working, or your PC's IP address is not compatible with the Wireless Router's IP Address.
+(See next item.) - If your PC is using a fixed IP Address, its IP Address must be within the range 192.168.1.2 to 192.168.0.254 to be compatible with the Wireless Router's default IP Address of 192.168.1.254.
+Also, the Network Mask must be set to 255.255.255.0.
+See Chapter 4 PC Configuration for details on checking your PC's TCP/IP settings. - Ensure that your PC and the Wireless Router are on the same network segment.
 (If you don't have a router, this must be the case.) - Ensure you are using the wired LAN interface.
-The Wireless i terface can only be used if its configuration matches your PC's wireless setting.
+The Wireless interface can only be used if its configuration matches your PC's wireless settings.